syedadeel2/G-PHP/README.md

 * <a href="http://your-domain.com/api">http://your-domain.com/api</a>
 * <a href="https://your-domain.com/api">https://your-domain.com/api</a>

-Email: <a href="mailto:syedadeel2@gmail.com">Adeel Rizvi</a>

 <h1 id="g-app-keygen">Generate Key for Admin API calls</h1>

-> Enter the url in your browser <a href="http|s://your-domain.com/keys/gen">http|s://your-domain.com/keys/gen</a> This will generate the unqiue key for your server only to manage the admin related calls only.
+> Enter the url in your browser <a href="http|s://your-domain.com/keys/gen">http|s://your-domain.com/keys/gen</a> This will generate the unique key for your server only to manage the admin-related calls.

 <h1 id="g-php-apps">Apps</h1>